 A recent study by Firstsource revealed that for 44% of consumers, the availability of a bank branch is the primary deciding factor when selecting a banking provider.
 Indeed, a digital-only approach in banking fails to account for the complexities of context and journeys.
 While customers tend to use digital service for their everyday banking needs, they still demand security and the comfort of voice or face to face contact for more important processes.
 When things go wrong – or get complicated – customers will seek human interaction, not that of a bot or a webchat conversation.

 The key is to ensure there is a thorough understanding on what journeys are best resolved through which channels and then build a strategy to steer customers accordingly.
 This needs to be backed up by a seamless channel switch when required in terms of experience and effort.

-To this end, training frontline agents in a contact centre must be given the same amount of attention as the user experience on an app.
+To this end, training frontline associates in a contact centre must be given the same amount of attention as the user experience on an app.
 Failure to do so may mean risking alienating huge customer groups.
 It’s a delicate balancing act, but the providers who get it right will reap the rewards.